Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 * From RRF v3.3beta1, to avoid too many files in this folder, all firmware update files are stored in ‘0:/firmware/’ directory.

 This means if you have upgraded from, for example, RRF v3.2.2 to RRF v3.3beta1 (the firmware, IAP and DWC files will be put in the ‘sys’ directory), then update to RRF v3.3beta2 by just uploading the firmware binary (which it will put in the ‘firmware’ directory), you’ll get a message that the IAP file is missing, because it expects to find it in ‘firmware’.
 Upload the IAP file from the v3.2.2 release, and it should put it in the ‘firmware’ folder.

+Should you need to recreate the SD card see the [SD card page](https://docs.duet3d.com/User_manual/RepRapFirmware/SD_card) for a full description of the structure and contents, .

 # Usual procedure